Gut Bacteria and the Microbiome

 Within this vast population of microorganisms are colonies of specific bacterial strains.
 They run the gamut from beneficial probiotics (such as the familiar lactobacillus) to pathogenic villains like Clostridium difficile that cause diarrhea.
 A sort of turf warfare goes on continually within your gut.

-But your actions have a lot to about who comes out on top.
+But your actions have a lot to do with who comes out on top.

 - 75 percent of the bacteria in your body live in your intestines.